 - When folding wontons, seal well.
 The key to keeping all the flavours in and wontons intact!

 - Only cook wontons in boiling water and leave them be.
 We're talking vigorously boiling.
 This will prevent the wontons from sinking and subsequently sticking to the bottom of the pot (what happens when the water isn't at boiling point).
-Once they're stuck, it's quite rare to separate without the wonton wrappers breaking a little.
+Wonton wrappers will break apart if stuck to the bottom or each other.
 Also, minimal stirring will ensure wontons hold and not break apart as they're fragile in the first minute of boiling.

 Good to know (FAQs)